l-7777777/Sip/README.md

 <Button name="button1" side="left">Click Me!</Button>
 ```
 and run the app with `sip run [path-to-project]` or `[path-to-CLI]/sip.bat run [path-to-project]`.
 You should see a button
 that says "Click Me!"
 Good job!
 You made your first project!
-Now go read the docs, and learn SIP!
+Now go read the wiki, and learn SIP!